NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/Venom Glands.md

 **Bulk** 0; **Size** med
 **Usage** implanted

 Your salivary glands are modified to be capable of spraying a deadly venom.
 You gain a poison spray unarmed ranged attack with a range increment of 10 feet that deals 1d4 poison damage.
-On a critical hit, the target is also [[Conditions/Sickened|Sickened 1]].
+On a critical hit, the target is also [[Sickened|Sickened 1]].

 *Source: Pathfinder Howl of the Wild*
 *ORC*